Want a better way to keep track of and hit your SEO goals?

 Tracking Form Submits with GTM Codes for SEO Goals

-One of the best features of Google Tag Manger SEO is its ability to track form submits.
+One of the best features of Google Tag Manager SEO is its ability to track form submits.
 That’s useful to webmasters who are tracking conversion analytics to reach SEO goals.

 - Wait for Tags – GTM will halt the form submit until all tags that use the trigger have fired or the timeout limit is reached.
 The default timeout is two seconds.

-- Check Validation – GTM won’t fire the trigger event if the form submit fails validation.
-For example, if a user didn’t enter a mandatory field such as a zip code, then the trigger event won’t be fired.
+- Check Validation – Google Tag Manager won’t fire the trigger event if the form submit fails validation.
+For example, if a user didn’t enter a mandatory field such as zip code, then the trigger event won’t be fired.

 - Enable When – Determines which pages the SEO tag manager should listen for submissions.